nerd190/zsh-plugin-manager/README.md

 The value should, if it contains anything other than alphabetic characters, be quoted with single quotes.

+The separator value is `, ` – a comma with at least one space.

 | Qualifier | Description |
 |:-:|-|
 |`if` |The expression will be evaluated by your shell and must return an exit code of 0 in order for the plugin to be installed and/or loaded.|